 d. an accompanying screenshot (JPG, GIF or PNG) of the problem.

 If we determine that our Service does not perform as advertised, we will, at our sole discretion, either:

 a. provide a full refund of the subscription price; or

 b. take steps to correct any defects by upgrading our Software and Service.

 Where any clause or term above would by any applicable statute be illegal, void, or unenforceable in any State or Territory then such a clause shall not apply in that State or Territory and shall be deemed never to have been included in these terms and conditions in that State or Territory.
 Such a clause if legal and enforceable in any other State or Territory shall continue to be fully enforceable and part of this Agreement in those other States and Territories.
 The deemed exclusion of any term pursuant to this paragraph shall not affect or modify the full enforceability and construction of the other clauses of these terms and conditions.

 Controlling Law and Jurisdiction

-This Agreement and this Site are subject to the laws of the Australian Capital Territory and Australia.
-If there is a dispute between you and Cool Jargon – Language Control Pty Ltd that results in litigation then you must submit to the jurisdiction of the courts of the Australian Capital Territory.
+This Agreement and this Site are subject to the laws of Victoria and Australia.
+If there is a dispute between you and Cool Jargon – Language Control Pty Ltd that results in litigation then you must submit to the jurisdiction of the courts of Victoria.

 These terms and conditions represent the whole Agreement between you and Cool Jargon – Language Control Pty Ltd concerning your use and access to the Site and your use and access to the documents and information on it.
 No other term is to be included in this Agreement except where it is required to be included by any legislation of the Commonwealth or any State or Territory.
 All implied terms except those implied by statute and which cannot be expressly excluded are hereby expressly excluded.